A resource for vision professionals and people with low vision, to help them understand and deal with vision impairment

 • Is the foveal field affected?

 Since the fovea gives us our ultra-fine detail vision, problems with the fovea will always cause reduced fine detail vision.
-Macular holes are always centred on the fovea, so even a very small one can cause a very significant loss of visual acuity (reading down the eye chart), but every other aspect of your vision might be quite normal.
+Macular holes are always centred on the fovea, so even a very small one can cause a very significant loss of visual acuity (trouble reading down the eye chart), but every other aspect of your vision might be quite normal.

 If your condition doesn’t affect the fovea, then you might have almost normal visual acuity.
-But that doesn’t mean your vision is normal.
+But that doesn’t necessarily mean your vision is normal.

 There are two really frustrating things about visual field impairment.